 Ironman

-Spectator support on the run course is legendary across the IRONMAN race circuit.
-Athletes will complete two loops, including downtown Madison, the University of Wisconsin campus, Camp Randall Stadium, State Street and the scenic path alongside Lake Mendota.

-The 2017 IRONMAN Wisconsin offers 40 qualifying slots for the 2018 IRONMAN World Championship in Kailua-Kona, Hawaii.

-Where is the best place to watch the race?
+Best place to watch the race:

 SWIM: A panoramic view of the swim can be found from the Monona Terrace or on the waterfront along Capitol City Trail.

 BIKE: The bike course passes through downtown Madison twice.
-There is also a free spectator shuttle bus to the Verona Loop.
+There is a free spectator shuttle bus to the Verona Loop.
 The pick-up and drop-off is located near the Monona Terrace on Wilson Street and Carroll Street.
-These shuttles will run continuously from 8 a.m. to 4 p.m.
+These shuttles will run continuously from 8 AM to 4 PM.

 RUN: Grab dinner and a drink and cheer on your athlete as they run the two loop course through downtown Madison.
 Great viewing areas throughout downtown!